 Architecture is often concerned with creating immovable spaces.
-But what if environments could shift… Click To TweetEver since the first human stacked one brick onto another, architecture has been concerned with creating immovable things.
+But what if environments could shift with our moods?
+Click To TweetEver since the first human stacked one brick onto another, architecture has been concerned with creating immovable things.
 Even with the rise of smart interconnected environments – where lights, heating, doors, and other systems within a building all work together – the physical structures of our buildings remain the same.
 As a result, the movements and interactions of people within these spaces are shaped by the buildings themselves, like water flowing through a canyon.

 This is why architecture and urban design are about more than simply ensuring that our buildings are safe and efficient.
 Or that they are merely beautiful.
 Buildings can inspire or isolate, connect or divide, so that debates about everything from the nature of community to the fate of doorknobs have radical social implications.
 How we live and work every day cuts to the core of what makes us human.
 But what if buildings could respond to our movements and gestures?
 What would that change?